The Young Foundation pubished ‘An insight into the impact of the cuts on some of the most vulnerable in Camden’ in July 2012.

-This is a joint report examining the human rights and equality impact of public spending cuts on women in Coventry.
+‘Getting off Lightly or Feeling the Pinch?’ is a human rights and equality impact assessment of the public spending cuts on older women in Coventry.

 This report by Inclusion London into the funding cuts experienced by London’s Deaf and disabled peoples organisations, was published in 2012.